United Way fights for everyone in our community to have nutritious food.

 Meeting basic human needs

 Through the Farmers Feeding Families program, United Way of Champaign County focuses on reducing hunger and its associated health issues in our community.
-Since 2014, $173,666.48 has been raised through the Farmers Feeding Families program – providing local families with an estimated 500,000 meals.
+Since 2014, $273,000 has been raised through the Farmers Feeding Families program.

 A powerful partnership

-Every spring, Sage Farms helps United Way plant two fields of corn and beans: 80 acres of land rented from Champaign Unit 4 Schools, and five acres provided freely by Gill Athletics.
+Parkland College Agriculture students help United Way plant two fields of corn and beans: about 80 acres of land rented from Champaign Unit 4 Schools, and five acres provided freely by Litania Sports Group.

-As a result of this year’s harvest, United Way of Champaign County has been able to increase our 2020 grants to local food programs by 32 percent!
+As a result of this program, United Way of Champaign County has been able to increase our grants to local food programs by 37 percent!
 These grants fill the shelves of food pantries with fresh produce, provide home-delivered meals for senior citizens, and provide nutritional supplements for people with health conditions.

 Food plays a large role in maintaining a healthy life.
 United Way believes everyone, in every corner of our community, should have access to healthy food for themselves and their families.

-We are always looking for farmers and landowners who would like to partner with us.
+We are always looking for partners to grow the program's impact.
 Contact Sue Grey for more information.

 "We're sitting here in Illinois, with some of the richest ground in the world.
 There's no need for someone here to be looking for something to eat."